udacity/ud406/2.8.04-Solution-GameOverGal/README.md

-# Mobile Controls Touch Targets
+# Game Over, Gal

-In this exercise we'll set up another overlay layer for the on-screen mobile controls.
-This should be pretty old hat by now, so we've just left a few pieces of positioning the buttons up to you.
+In this exercise, we'll add a game over screen, much like we added the victory screen in the last level.
+It's up to you how creative you want to get with this, but our reference solution involves spawning a few hundred enemies on invisible platforms.

-Check out the TODOs to get started!
+Check out the TODOs to get started.